Butyrate Supplements & Gut Health

 - Butyrate: 15%10

-Though only 15% of butyrate SCFA is produced, it provides an estimated 60% to 70% of the energy requirements of epithelial cells of the colon.11 These cells are essential to your health as they prevent dangerous substances from “leaking” into the bloodstream.
+Though only 15% of this SCFA is produced, it provides an estimated 60% to 70% of the energy requirements of epithelial cells of the colon.11 These cells are essential to your health as they prevent dangerous substances from “leaking” into the bloodstream.

 More about that in a minute.